bml-research/data_analysis_bml/excel/excel_05_data_cleaning.md

 In the above example, `<>` is a shorthand for the `NOT` operator.
 So the formula reads as: Only sum cells that are not equal to #N/A and ignore the #N/A's.
 This is a strategy that is very similar to what is used in R and Python.
 Your are dealing with missing data in an explicit way instead of implicit.

 >Like many things in real life, datasets are often imperfect.
-Very often, datapoints will be missing.
+Very often, data points will be missing.
 This is just reality and there is not much that you can do about the fact that you will encounter missing data.
 What is important though, is how you deal with missing data.
-Make it explicit that data is missing in your analysis and deal with it in a transparant way.
+Make it explicit that data is missing in your analysis and deal with it in a transparent way.

 ---